One Punch Man Season 3 : Release Date, Cast, Plot And Trailer

 Makoto Furukawa as Saitama, Kaito Ishikawa as Genos, Ueda, Youji as Bespectacled Worker Nobuo Tobita as Sitch Sawashiro Yuuichi as Mumen Rider, and Yoshiaki Hasegawa as Eyelashes.

-Every one of these is the character who’s expected to be there in year 3.
-Although, the creators have not uttered anything regarding the throw nonetheless.
+Every one of these is the character who is expected to be there in season 3.
+Although, the founders have not uttered anything concerning the cast nonetheless.

+The name of this series itself tips us towards a man with skills.
+Saitama, a superhuman who’s capable of vanquishing anybody, is the series’s limelight.
+He starts meeting people with similar abilities.
+He becomes a mentor and guides.
+Later, a hero company is created by them.
+In the coming, we’ll see more of the Dragon Organization.
+We’ll see to see conflicts, and Garou will move whether Saitama will conquer the monsters and to Dragon Organization.

 Trailer